 Here we have another conflict of information with another research item saying they bought land where Valley View Mobile Home Park is.
 This got solved when Renton Museum sent me a Metzker 1926 map that has ownership names on it.
 Their location on the map is where Riverbend MH Park sits.

 Here is the 1926 map.
 See Fred Cavanaugh’s property on the left by the river.
-Over on the far right next to the numbers 39.94 is where the town of Cedar Mountain was and the first mine shaft.
+Over on the far right next to the numbers 39.94 is where the first mine shaft.
+The Town stretched from there to where you can see Cedar Mountain spelled out.
 Later in life Edith Cavanaugh retired to that original mine area.

 I was going to get a photo of the mobile home park on my latest visit.
 HA!!!
 The county was clearing it out.
 It was so busy with trucks and excavators plus one lane of the highway blocked off I didn’t dare stop.
 There was no where to pull over without risking a car accident.
 Safety does over-ride getting pictures!!!

 Instead we have a Google street view from the Cedar River Trail showing the MH Park when it was still in operation.

 Next is a snip from Google showing the lay of the land where their homestead was.
 See how they owned property across the highway too?

 Edith said they found coal on their homestead and bought another 200 acres.
 Hence the big piece of land to the south and up the side of Cedar Mountain.
 They sublet this land out to other miners until 1947, around the time of Fred’s death.
 Plus that is when more mining restrictions were implemented.
 They had 7 veins when the new laws shut them down.
 I wonder if they purchased more land later or leased it.
 More to come on this bit of mystery.